When you play at my table, you start like this:

 1.3 RANDOM PROGRESSION:

-Everybody uses the same progression charts, but advancement is deliberately a bit chaotic so all PCs advance at different times: The requirements are about 1/3 lower than bx fighter, but when you have the required XP, spend that amount (substract it from your sheet) and roll d6: On a 5+ you level up.
+Everybody uses the same progression charts, but advancement is deliberately a bit chaotic so all PCs advance at different times: The requirements are deliberatelly small, but there is a trick: when you have the required XP, spend that amount (substract it from your sheet) and roll d6: On a 4 or more you level up.
 On a 6 you also raise any attribute by 1.

 level 1: 0